mattddiamond/DynamoDBSurvey/readme.md

     f)	In Primary Key Filed type “CRA_ID”
     g)	Click Create
 6)	Download the code from this GitHub Repo as a .zip and unzip into your favorite directory
-7)	Open the survey directory in VSCode (File → open, select root of survey folder and click “open)
+7)	Open the DynamoDBSurvey directory in VSCode (File → open, select root of survey folder and click “open)
     a)	From the terminal menu, select “New Terminal”
     b)	This starts a terminal session in the bottom right corner of your VSCode window
 8)	type “npm install” (without the double quotes)